- Roads & Public Works

 Americans with Disabilities Act

 Traffic calming measures must be designed to accommodate all people in the community.
 To accomplish this goal, features that are implemented to improve pedestrian safety, or have an effect on pedestrian traffic, must be designed to meet the requirements of the federal Americans with Disabilities Act.

-Landscaping and Maintenance
+Landscaping & Maintenance

-Any landscaping required to be installed with traffic calming features shall be determined by the Township which will make a best effort to be compatible with the adjacent area.
+Any landscaping required to be installed with traffic calming features shall be determined by the Township which will make its best effort to be compatible with the adjacent area.
 Landscaping shall not include “fixed objects” which may present a potential hazard if struck by a vehicle.
 No changes shall be made to the landscaping without the express written consent of the Township.
 The property owners adjacent to the traffic calming feature shall be responsible for the maintenance and irrigation of the landscaping.
-Schuylkill Township shall maintain the roadway(s), signs, curbs, pavements and pavement markings for township-installed traffic calming features.
+Schuylkill Township shall maintain the roadway(s), signs, curbs, pavements, and pavement markings for township-installed traffic calming features.